OzDES Reverberation Mapping of Active Galactic Nuclei: Final Data Release, Black-Hole Mass Results, & Scaling Relations: Data

 The sources of the Kaspi Collection can be broadly separated into two groups: high redshift, high luminosity AGN with the \civ line measured in the optical band by \citet{MgII_Lira_2018} and \citet{CIV_Kaspi_2021}, and a number of nearby low luminosity sources from \citet{CIV_Peterson_2005}, \citet{MgII_Metzroth_2006} and \citet{CIV_Rosa_2015} in which the \civ line is observed in the observer-frame UV.
 We separate these two groups and label them as `Kaspi High-Z' and `Kaspi Low-Z'.
 As we discuss further in Section~\ref{sec: res-RL-CIV}, these two sub-samples have different statistical properties, and treating them as a single group runs afoul of tensions when constraining the $R-L$ relationship.

 When considering the velocity in equation~\ref{eq:RM_mass}, there are two decisions about how this is interpreted from the quasar spectra: whether to use the dispersion / variance of the line profile (disp) or its full-width half maximum (FWHM), and whether to make these measurements from the spectrum as time-averaged over all epochs (mean-spec) or by its root-mean-squared over all epochs (RMS-spec).
-Different papers in the literature occupy all four quadrants of this decision tree.
+Different examples of prior RM work occupy all four quadrants of this decision tree.
 Note that the disp/FWHM decision represents a different choice of physical measurement, and so leads to a correspondingly different virial factor, while the mean-spec/rms-spec decision is purely about which gives the clearer measurement.

 The dispersion approach tends to be the preferred approach in more modern surveys \citep[e.g.][]{SDSS-Shen_2023, HBETA_Rakshit_2019, HBETA_Zhang_2019}, while both mean-spec \citep[e.g.][]{HBETA_Li_2021} and RMS-spec \citep[e.g.][]{Lu_2019} approaches are still in active use.
 The RMS spectrum is preferred for high SNR sources to isolate the time-varying component of the signals \citep[e.g.][]{HBETA_Bentz_2014, HBETA_Pei_2014}, but many surveys will measure line widths in all, or at least multiple, ways \citep[e.g.][]{SDSS-Shen_2023, HBETA_Fausnaugh_2017}.